 Discusses sinusitis, which is infection or inflammation of the lining of the sinus cavities.
 Covers acute sinusitis and chronic sinusitis.
 Looks at causes and symptoms.
 Covers treatment with medicines and surgery.

+What are colds?
 Everyone gets a cold from time to time.
 Children get more colds than adults.
 Colds usually last 1 to 2 weeks.
 You can catch a cold at any time of year, but they are more common in late winter and early spring.
-There is no cure for a cold....
+There is no cure for a cold.
+Antibiotics will not cure a cold.
+If you catch a cold...

 Discusses strep throat, an infection in the throat and tonsils caused by bacteria.
 Covers symptoms like sore throat and fever.
 Includes info on rapid strep test and throat culture.
 Covers treatment with medicines and surgery (tonsillectomy).